If you want to improve your health, relationships, career AND time and money freedom, add these books to your library today.

-After investing the last 40 years studying, applying and mentoring others in transformational principles, I’ve found that every single person wants to live a life of greater abundance.
+After investing the last 45-plus years studying, applying and mentoring others in transformational principles, I’ve found that, in one way or another, every single person wants to live a life of greater abundance.

-Not everyone may be able to articulate this, but it’s a yearning and a longing that’s inside each and every one of us – and this includes YOU!
+Not everyone may be able to articulate this, but there’s a yearning and a longing that’s inside each and every one of us – and this includes YOU!

 This longing to be abundant goes deeper than just having lots of money.
-It’s about being wealthy in ALL areas of your life, not just wealthy in one area and bankrupt in another.
+It’s about being wealthy in ALL areas of your life; in other words, not just wealthy in one area while bankrupt in another.

-For example, you want to enjoy vibrant health, have fulfilling relationships with those around you, enjoy what you do for a living AND, at the same time, have time and money freedom.
+For example, you most likely want to enjoy vibrant health, have fulfilling relationships with those around you, enjoy what you do for a living AND, at the same time, have time and money freedom.

-I’ve studied many books on transformational principles and today, I’m going to share my top three books on abundance that I have in my own library and my favorite takeaways from each!
+I’ve studied many books on transformational principles and today, I’m going to share the top books on abundance that I have in my own library and my favorite takeaways from each!

 Think and Grow Rich by Napoleon Hill